Privacy

 • Plaintext private contact data

-• Your RSA private key
+• Your private encryption key

 • Location data, usage analytics, or behavioral tracking